How to Get Here

 Laureate 2019

-In 2023/24, Chinese soprano Meigui Zhang makes debuts with the New York Philharmonic and Shanghai Symphony Orchestra for the world premiere of Aaron Zigman & Mark Campbell’s Émigré (Lina Song), which will be recorded by Deutsche Grammophon.
-She also makes her Los Angeles Opera debut in Don Giovanni (Zerlina), her debut with the Boston Symphony at Tanglewood in Così fan tutte (Despina), and a debut with Fort Worth in La bohème (Musetta).
-In summer 2024, she returns to Verbier to perform the role of Barbarina in The Marriage of Figaro.
+In recent seasons, Chinese soprano Meigui Zhang has made debuts with the New York Philharmonic and Shanghai Symphony Orchestra for the world premiere of Aaron Zigman and Mark Campbell’s Émigré (Lina Song), which will be recorded by Deutsche Grammophon.
+She also made her Los Angeles Opera debut in Don Giovanni (Zerlina), her debut with the Boston Symphony at Tanglewood in Così fan tutte (Despina), and a debut in Fort Worth in La bohème (Musetta).
+In summer 2024, she returned to Verbier to perform the role of Barbarina in The Marriage of Figaro.

 Timothy Chooi violin